Joseph Jacobson, Co-Founder, Executive Chairman and CTO

 Drew Endy, Co-Founder

 Drew Endy serves on the Stanford Bioengineering faculty and as board president of the BioBricks Foundation (BBF).
-He helped start the International Genetically Engineered Machines (iGEM) competition, the Registry of Standard Biological Parts, the BIOFAB, the SB#.0 conference series, and the US Synthetic Biology Engineering Research Center (SynBERC).
+He helped start the International Genetically Engineered Machines (iGEM) competition, the Registry of Standard Biological Parts, the SB#.0 conference series, and the US Synthetic Biology Engineering Research Center (SynBERC).
 He is a member of the US NAS Committee on Science, Technology, & Law (CSTL) and is nominated to the US National Science Advisory Board for Biosecurity (NSABB).
 His lab at Stanford works on scaling the composition and reliability of engineered biological systems.
 His passions are to make biology ever-easier to engineer and to ensure that the applications of biotechnology remain overwhelmingly constructive.